dasickis/blog/_posts/2014-04-10-OpenCV-Tutorial-on-Face-Tracking-Raspberry-PI-Camera.markdown

 To recognize faces using OpenCV, we're going to use a method called "Cascading Classifiers".
 Simply put, the algorithm "cascades" through a series of rectanges around a given image, and checks to see if there is a match with the "classifier".

 OpenCV provides from cascade files in their [source code](https://github.com/Itseez/opencv/tree/master/data).
 Two common cascade files are "Haar" and "LBP".
 Unlike LBP, Haar files use decimal numbers, so it is slower but more accurate.
+Let's add this in the **pi_opencv.py** file.

 ```python
 // After: image = cv2.imdecode(data, 1)